DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 ## Certificate Retrieval Amplification

 Certificate retrieval is an unauthenticated DNS query, and PQ certificates are much larger than classical ones, so a resolver that returns one or more PQ certificates over UDP could be abused as a traffic amplifier in response to queries with a spoofed source address.
-The anti-amplification rule is the same one classical DNSCrypt already applies to its traffic: over UDP, a certificate response MUST NOT be larger than the request that triggered it.
+For compatibility with deployed DNSCrypt v2 clients and resolvers, a resolver MAY return the small classical certificate response to an ordinary UDP certificate query.
+A resolver MUST NOT add PQ certificates or other large certificate records to a UDP certificate response unless the complete response is no larger than the request that triggered it.
 A client that wants a PQ certificate over UDP therefore pads its certificate query to at least the size of the expected response, exactly as a query that carries a ciphertext is already large enough to cover its response.
 The advertised EDNS(0) {{!RFC6891}} UDP payload size is a fragmentation-avoidance hint and MUST NOT be used as the amplification limit, because a spoofed query can advertise an arbitrarily large buffer while remaining small.

 To let a client size that padding, a resolver SHOULD keep its UDP certificate set small and predictable.
 For relay-compatible PQ deployments, resolvers SHOULD use the following certificate sets: